 Mean score of companies in the Business Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-EchoStar's score of 21 is lower than 72% of the industry.
+EchoStar's score of 27 is higher than 50% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 EchoStar, headquartered in the US, currently does not report any specific carbon emissions data, as indicated by the absence of emissions figures in kg CO2e.
 Additionally, there are no documented reduction targets or climate pledges associated with the company.
 This lack of data suggests that EchoStar may not have established formal commitments to reduce its carbon footprint or engage in industry-standard climate initiatives.
 As a result, EchoStar's climate strategy remains unclear, and it does not appear to inherit any emissions data or targets from a parent company, as there is no cascading information available from related organizations.
 Without specific emissions data or reduction initiatives, it is challenging to assess EchoStar's impact on climate change or its commitment to sustainability within the telecommunications sector.